pytorch/pytorch/torch/csrc/jit/codegen/cuda/README.md

 2. I didn't see any speedup with nvfuser.

 Check if there is fusion in your script model.
 Run your script with `PYTORCH_JIT_LOG_LEVEL="graph_fuser"`, you should see some log dump of before/after graph regarding fusion pass.
 If nothing shows up in the log, that means something in TorchScript is not right and fusion pass are not executed.
 Check [General ideals of debug no-fusion] for more details.

+3. I ran into codegen issues with nvfuser, how do I disable nvfuser?

+There are three ways to disable nvfuser.
+Listed below with descending priorities:

+- Force using NNC instead of nvfuser for GPU fusion with env variable `export PYTORCH_JIT_USE_NNC_NOT_NVFUSER=1`.
+- Disabling nvfuser with torch API `torch._C._jit_set_nvfuser_enabled(False)`.
+- Disable nvfuser with env variable `export PYTORCH_JIT_ENABLE_NVFUSER=0`.